Why, When, How To Swaddle And When To Stop

-For a really newborn baby, you can swaddle him both when awake and for sleep.
-At six weeks old or so, you should release at least one arm, so that the baby can put the hand in his mouth for self-soothing if he chooses to.
+When newborn, you can swaddle himor her both when awake and for sleep – but not all the time, of course.
+At six weeks old or so, you should release at least one arm, so that the baby can put the hand in his or her mouth for self-soothing.
 Also at this point in time, or may be even earlier, at around 1 month old, you should stop swaddling your baby while awake.
-It is time to start practicing mobility and strength - not easy while being swaddled!
+It is time to start practicing mobility and strength – not easy while being swaddled!

 For naps and night sleep, you can swaddle the baby (except for at least one arm when older than six weeks) for as long as the baby likes it.
 Some babies won’t settle without a nice swaddle even when approaching their first birthday!

 How to do it

 - Put a soft cotton blanket on a flat surface and fold down the top corner a little bit.

 - Put the baby on the middle of the blanket, with his head on the fold.

 - Wrap the right part of the blanket over the baby and tug it under his back beneath his left arm.